-Finally, there’s always a risk that an owner will back out of your rental at the last minute, refunding your money but leaving you car-less.
-While you’ve got some recourse if National or Hertz do this to you, the options are far more limited with a Turo car rental.
+Finally, there's always a risk that an owner will back out of your rental at the last minute, refunding your money but leaving you car-less.
+While you've got some recourse if National or Hertz do this to you, the options can be far more limited with a Turo car rental.

 What About Insurance on Your Turo Car Rental?